shane-downes/portfolio/README.md

 I'm building this site to share personal projects I'm working on.

-It's still a work in progress, but you can check out at [shanedownes.com](https://shanedownes.com) 🚧
+It's still a work in progress, but you can check it out at [shanedownes.com](https://shanedownes.com) 🚧

 Current stack: